harbaum/ftduino/README.md

 The ftDuino is an [arduino](http://arduino.cc) compatible controller for the [fischertechnik construction toy](http://fischertechnik.de).

+The latest version of the german manual can be found [here](https://github.com/harbaum/ftduino/raw/master/manual.pdf).

 The ftDuino is similar to the fischertechnik TXT in size and shape as well as electrically and can usually be used as a drop-in-replacement to this controller.